 Q: When I hear a NY accent, I get so much joy from that.
 Is there a way to take the good from this?

 Kinzler: Language is deeply social, critical to our identities.
 And it’s so important for who we connect with.
 So your example is really great – there is something comforting about meeting someone from home.
 You identify someone who is like you, but imagine someone else saying, “Oh.
 Not like me.”
-It’s something we need to be aware of.
+It’s something we need to be aware of when overcoming bias.

 Q: Are we born pre-wired to do that kind of grouping?